-- Submission of all relevant stage one documentation, as detailed in Appendix A - Review of documentation by the Accreditation Assessment Panel, and completion of an interim accreditation stage one report:
+- Submission of all relevant stage one documentation, as detailed in Appendix A of the Accreditation Handbook. - Review of documentation by the Accreditation Assessment Panel, and completion of an interim accreditation stage one report:

-If assessors feel there is a substantial gap between the proposed outcomes for the programme and those required for accreditation, this will be communicated to the HEI.
-At this point, the HEI may choose to implement any suggested changes and resubmit for interim accreditation; or apply for full accreditation following the graduation of the first cohort of students; or withdraw their application.
-Any reapplication will incur additional costs for assessors' time and effort, but consideration will be given to the initial review that had already been conducted
+If assessors feel there is a substantial gap between the proposed outcomes for the programme and those required for accreditation, this will be communicated to the University.
+At this point, the University may choose to implement any suggested changes and resubmit for interim accreditation; or apply for full accreditation following the graduation of the first cohort of students; or withdraw their application.
+Any reapplication will incur additional costs for assessors' time and effort, but consideration will be given to the initial review that had already been conducted.

-If assessors feel the course demonstrates the potential to meet the required outcomes, a site visit will be scheduled
+If assessors feel the course demonstrates the potential to meet the required outcomes, a site visit will be scheduled.

-- The Accreditation Assessment Panel will conduct the site visit, as detailed in Appendix C - Following the site visit, the assessment panel will complete an interim accreditation stage two report, highlighting the final steps for the programme in question:
+- The Accreditation Assessment Panel will conduct the site visit, as detailed in Appendix C of the Accreditation Handbook. - Following the site visit, the assessment panel will complete an interim accreditation Stage Two report, highlighting the final steps for the programme in question:

-If the site visit highlights aspects of the programme that do not achieve the outcomes for accreditation, these will be communicated to the HEI.
-At this point, the HEI may choose to implement any suggested changes and resubmit for interim accreditation; or apply for full accreditation following the graduation of the first cohort of students; or withdraw their application.
-Any reapplication will incur additional costs for assessors' time and effort, but consideration will be given to the initial review that had already been conducted
+If the site visit highlights aspects of the programme that do not achieve the outcomes for accreditation, these will be communicated to the University.
+At this point, the University may choose to implement any suggested changes and resubmit for interim accreditation; or apply for full accreditation following the graduation of the first cohort of students; or withdraw their application.
+Any reapplication will incur additional costs for assessors' time and effort, but consideration will be given to the initial review that had already been conducted.

-If the assessment panel is satisfied that the required outcomes for accreditation will be achieved, they can recommend to the Society of Biology Council that the programme should be awarded interim accreditation
+If the assessment panel is satisfied that the required outcomes for accreditation will be achieved, they can recommend to the Royal Society of Biology Degree Accreditation Committee that the programme should be awarded interim accreditation.

-Following the award of interim accreditation, the HEI must complete an annual report declaring any changes implemented since the initial stage one review, until the first cohort of students graduate.
+Following the award of interim accreditation, the University must complete an annual report declaring any changes implemented since the initial stage one review, until the first cohort of students graduate.